 The second look of our long skirt styles is actually the first one’s back-up.
 I used the same skirt, and the same hair-do.
 This skirt is a flea market find.
 It’s long, fitted, and has a low-cut waist.
 I might turn this into a knee-length skirt at some point, but for now it’s OK.
 For this look, I paired it with my Yoked Blouse.
 This is my favourite blouse.
 It features all the elements I thoroughly love, is super-comfy, and even takes accessories well.

 Throwing on a blouse and a skirt works fine, but I wanted to give this look an upgrade.
 I took a chiffon sash, and tied it around my waist to create a simple detail.
 A bow works wonders in turning a look ultra-feminine!

 I’m not really a hood-person, but I do think they look cool.
 For the third look, I wanted to try a hooded style.
 I took our Hooded Wrap Top, a surprisingly fun pattern with a three layer front, and paired it up with a long peasant skirt.
 This look isn’t something I’d choose to wear, but I was surprised at how comfortable it was.
 A long skirt is easy to wear, and the top required no tugging or pulling.
 I kept accessories to a bare minimum here, and only wore my wedding ring, and platform shoes.
 This style turned out to battle for the spot of my favorite, and actually won!

 One more thing about the shoes.
 I got them on H&M, and plan to give them a serious make-over!
 Stay tuned to see what happens.

-I hope you’ve enjoyed our Ruffle Skirt Looks!
+I hope you’ve enjoyed today’s long skirt styles.